cwoodruff/terraform-workshop/docs/index.md

 order: 7
 icon: home
 ---
-# Workshop Home
+# Terraform Workshop Home

-For the source code for the workshop, visit the [ASP.NET Web API Workshop](https://github.com/cwoodruff/web-api-workshop) GitHub repo.
+For the content for the workshop, visit the [Terraform Workshop](https://github.com/cwoodruff/terraform-workshop) GitHub repo.

-Interested in learning about designing, architecting and developing Web APIs using ASP.NET 8?

 Ask me about doing a workshop.
 My email is [cwoodruff@live.com](mailto:cwoodruff@live.com).